MRU-CSIS-3512-202201-001/shared-course-material/README.md

 Doing things that improve karma, besides having numerous indirect positive effects on your learning, will have the following two _direct_ effects as well:

-1. Grade improvements for milestones. (see [Milestone Late Policy](#milestone-late-policy))
+1. ~~Grade improvements for milestones. (see [Milestone Late Policy](#milestone-late-policy))~~
 2. Bonus marks at the end of the course. (see [Assessment](#assessment))

-Notice that you are never directly penalized for having Poor karma: I'll **never** deduct marks based on your Karma level.
-In my opinion, behaving in ways that worsen karma is destructive enough without adding to the pain.
+> _Comment from JP (2022-01-25): I've removed the 1st aspect, see the comment in [milestone late policy](#milestone-late-policy)._

-## One Last Thing
+## Two Last Things

-This whole karma thing is not meant to be evaluation of _you_ as a _person_ - it's an evaluation of the _actions_ you perform. **You are not your actions**.
+1. This whole karma thing is not meant to be evaluation of _you_ as a _person_ - it's **my** perception of the actions I see you taking. **You are not your actions**.
 But your actions have consequences.
+2. There is a non-zero probability that a person could have Concerning karma and still get an A, or even an A+, in this course.
+Currently, I strongly believe such individuals are exceedingly rare, but if I am proven wrong - and I fully admit that I may indeed be - I will modify my world view accordingly.

 ---